 Phone: (518) 276-6236

 Fax: (518) 276-4788

 Federal Pell Grants are awarded based on demonstrated federal need as determined by the FAFSA form.
 Awards range from $602 to $5,730.
 Full and part-time students are eligible for Pell Grants with a prorated amount used for part-time students.
 Students must file the FAFSA and submit supporting documentation as requested by the Financial Aid Office.

 Federal Supplemental Educational Opportunity Grant (SEOG) are federal grants ranging from $100 to $900.
 They are offered to students who are Pell Grant recipients and demonstrate the most financial need.
 Full and part-time students are eligible for SEOG.
 To apply, students must file the FAFSA and submit documentation as requested by the Financial aid Office.

 Higher Education Opportunity Program (HEOP)/Academic Opportunity Program (AOP)

 To qualify for HEOP, a student must be a New York State resident and be economically and educationally disadvantaged.
 Union College has a similar program for non-New York residents, AOP.
 Need is met through a combination of state, federal, and institutional funds.

 New York State Tuition Assistance Program (TAP) is funded by New York State for residents who are enrolled as full-time students.
-Awards range from $500 to $5,000 and are based on a family's New York State net taxable income.
-To apply, students must complete the TAP application.
-The application can also be done when filing the FAFSA.
+Awards range from $500 to $5,165 and are based on a family's New York State net taxable income.
+To apply, students must have completed the FAFSA as well as the TAP application.
 TAP eligibility is limited to the equivalent of four years of full time study.